Search This Blog

 The River birch is a large, fast growing, deciduous tree capable of reaching 80 feet but more likely 35-60'.
 Often grown as a multi-stemmed tree to show of the bark.
 It forms a pyramidal shape and can be 30' wide.
 Give it room.
 Very interesting bark when mature.
 Fall color is not as great as other birches but not bad.

-These are going fast, most of the cul-de-sac on Mar Vista was stripped of trees this winter.
+These are going fast, most of the cul-de-sac on Mar Vista (in Aptos) was stripped of trees this winter.

 Leaves are alternate, simple, rhomboid to ovate shaped, margins doubly serrated, base is wedge shaped.
 Dark green above and glaucous (waxy layer) below.
 Leaves generally 1- 1/2" 3- 1/2" long.
 Petiole is slightly hairy.